miriamposner/voyant-workshop/investigating-texts-with-voyant.md

 Each panel in the Voyant interface contains a similar icon, meaning you can also link to or embed each visualization separately.

 **Stopwords** are words that a tool ignores, on the logic that they aren't meaningful and may skew your results.
-Voyant automatically incorporates a list of stopwords, including **the, and, **and the like.
+Voyant automatically incorporates a list of stopwords, including **the**, **and**, and the like.
 To see and alter the stopwords Voyant uses, click on the **Define options for this tool** icon in each panel's upper right-hand corner.

 ![][7]